Monday, September 8, 2025

 The practice is guided with pockets of quiet time for that inner reflection.

-*Yoga flow
+*Yoga flow-ish

-Slow flow because I'm pants at fast flow.
+Slow flow-ish because I'm pants at fast flow.
 Linking one pose to the next with the option to add a weighted stick.
 This session is great for adding a stronger sensation to the practice.
 Guided with options.
 Using the principles I apply to yoga movement.
 This session finishes with a power pause - a space of stillness to let the mind and body absorb the impact of the flow practice.

-*Pilates & Hatha Yoga
+*Pilates & functional movement.

 Serenity Sessions - pop up sessions - 6/9 weekly